-Thanks to COVID-19 and the novel coronavirus, home quarantines, shelter-in-place orders, and social distancing have become the new “normal.”
-With schools and many workplaces closed, this is a major departure from our typical day-to-day lives — and we still don’t know how long it will last.
+Thanks to COVID-19 and the novel coronavirus, we’re all too familiar with quarantines, shelter-in-place orders, and social distancing.
+Many schools workplaces closed, causing a major departure from our typical day-to-day lives — and we still don’t know how long the effects will last.

 While it can be difficult to make sense of this new reality, it’s important to keep our lives moving forward, to support our loved ones and community, to prioritize self-care, and to make the best of where we’re at.
 If you’re struggling to find meaning and cub boredom during your time at home, remember: We’re all in this together!
 Check out these strategies to make the best of your experience.